Cremation Tattoos Are Becoming More Popular | Freak Lore

 When someone dies that was dear to us, it is a difficult thing to deal with.
-Really nobody ever recovers from losing someone that they loved.
+Really nobody ever recovers from losing someone who they loved.
 However, there is another way to honor them in this life.
 Now, people are using tattoos as a way to give tribute to their lost loved one.

 The catch is, the person who died will have to be cremated.
 Using their ashes, a mix is created with ink, that is then used to create a tattoo.
 Typically, someone’s body will be burned into ashes and later placed into an urn after a funeral ceremony.